Environmental & Social Justice

 We support community and global efforts for social and environmental justice and work towards a sustainable church home.
 Our facilities are open to hosting groups working towards these goals.
 We plan several services directed towards the Unitarian Universalist 7th Principle, Respect for the Interdependent Web of All Existence of Which We Are a Part.

-- The Cache Refugee and Immigrant Connection by hosting volunteer training sessions and helping with the CRYC community garden
+- The Cache Refugee and Immigrant Connection by hosting volunteer training sessions and helping with the CRIC community garden

 - Cache Community Connections – Promoting Interfaith Understanding and Community Action – liaison for planning community activities and interfaith events